apulbere/cygni/README.md

 # About
-Transfer files over wifi from your computer to your mobile device
+Transfer files over wifi from your computer to your mobile device by scanning a QR code from terminal

 ## Build and Run
 ```